Why did I become an adept?

 The retreat was being held at beautiful Harmony Hill on the Hood Canal- free for anyone with metastatic cancer.
 Man, one would think I believed cancer was contagious, I didn’t want to go so strongly!

-Anyway, arrived the evening before, after a light meal with two oysters and a glass of wine, went to bed.
-I mention the oysters because, you know, they cause problems in psyche sometimes.
+After driving the 2 hours I arrived the evening before, and after a light dinner at lovely Alderbrook resort right down the road, with two oysters and a glass of wine, went to bed.
+I mention the oysters because, you know, they’re associated with causing changes in perception sometimes.

 The dream was upsetting.
 I had never seen any eye injury before nor attended any eye surgery or enucleation.
 I didn’t know anything about procedures that could have saved his eye-even if he had the money.

 As these dreams go, it troubled me throughout the day of the retreat.
 I wondered if a child had stayed in the room and had lost his eye to cancer!
 What was that about?
-I planned to ask the nurse manager first chance I got.
+I planned to ask the resident nurse manager later.

 She looked at me and said,” Oh my G-d, that’s my life!”